ATphonOS/DB_DuckDB_export_tool/README.md

 ## DB (DuckDB) export tool
-This program loads [DuckDB](https://github.com/duckdb/duckdb "Title") databases, views their tables, and exports their structure and data to the following formats:
+This program loads [DuckDB](https://github.com/duckdb/duckdb "Title") databases, display their tables, and exports their structure and data to the following formats:
 <table>
         <tr>
             <th></th>